arjungulzzz/ErrorAnalysis/README.md

 When `groupBy` is an empty array, the response should contain the paginated list of logs and the total count of all matching logs before pagination.

 - `logs`: An array of the paginated log objects.
 - `totalCount`: The total number of logs matching the query filters.
-This is crucial for the UI's pagination controls.
+This is crucial for the UI's pagination controls, **both for the main table and for the drill-down sub-tables**.
 - `groupData`: Must be an empty array `[]`.

 ```json